State and Local Policy Database

 Overview

-The State of California allows its local jurisdictions to adopt building energy codes more stringent than the mandatory state codes.
+The State of California allows its local jurisdictions to adopt building energy codes that are more stringent than the mandatory state codes.
 Title 24 outlines all California building codes.
 Title 24, Part 6 includes the California Energy Code and the California Building Energy Efficiency Standards (BEES).
 Title 24, Part 11 includes the California Green Building Code.
-The 2019 codes exceed the 2018 IECC standards and ASHRAE/IESNA 90.1-2016.
+The 2022 codes exceed the 2021 IECC standards and ASHRAE/IESNA 90.1-2019.
 To learn more about California’s building energy codes, please visit the State Policy Database.

 Commercial

-Commercial properties comply with the 2019 version of the California Building Standards Code, Title 24 part 1 and 2, the 2019 California Building Code.
-Based on the 2018 (IBC) International Building Code.
-The city’s zEPI score for their commercial energy code is 51.7.
+Commercial properties comply with the 2022 version of the California Building Standards Code, Title 24 part 1 and 2, the 2022 California Building Code.
+The city’s zEPI score for their commercial energy code is 41.

 Residential